BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 ### Core

-The seL4 Platform is designed to run on multi-core systems.
+seL4 Platform is designed to run on multi-core systems.

 A multi-core processor is one in which there are multiple identical processing cores sharing the same L2 cache with uniform memory access.
 Such a processor is usually limited to eight cores at most.

-The seL4 platform is not designed for massively multi-core systems, nor systems with non-uniform memory access (NUMA).
+seL4 platform is not designed for massively multi-core systems, nor systems with non-uniform memory access (NUMA).

 ### Protection Domain